oracle/coherence-visualvm/README.md

 >Note: If you already have an older version of the plugin installed, click on `Check For Newest` and follow the prompts.

-For more information about using the Coherence VisualVM plugin see the official https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.0/manage/using-jmx-manage-oracle-coherence.html[Coherence Documentation].
+For more information about using the Coherence VisualVM plugin see the official [Coherence Documentation](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/manage/using-jmx-manage-oracle-coherence.html).

 Other useful resources: